 Just four years later I had moved to within 20 minutes of Barcelona’s pulsing heart.
-My daughter was born right there, a stone’s throw from La Pedrera, Gaudí’s famous wave-fronted Modernista building.
+My daughter was born a stone’s throw from La Pedrera, Gaudí’s famous wave-fronted Modernist a building.

 What immediately intrigued me about Barcelona back on my first visit was how quickly and easily you could explore the city—Spain’s second biggest—because of its compact, well-laid-out design, yet there was so much to do and see.

 Barcelona is the economic, cultural, and administrative capital of Catalonia, situated in the northeast of Spain, on the shores of the Mediterranean Sea.
 The city covers a small area but has a large population; 100 square kilometers with about 1.6 million people in the city center and another 4 million in the suburbs.
-Barcelona also welcomes a huge number of tourists throughout the year (a record 12 million in 2019).
+Barcelona also welcomes a huge number of tourists each year.

 What struck me most about the city on that first visit was its great vibe and energy, which continue today.
 People live, work, and shop in most of the city neighborhoods and districts, so each has its own community spirit, and some even have their own fiestas.